luyou-2023/DMT-Control-System/readme.md

 This test is necessary for checking all the transistors function as they should, by producing a square wave for a particular injector or coil circuit, at a particular engine speed.

-For more information, go to the readme within `pcb_test/`.
+For more information, go to the readme within `pcb_test/` and refer to the PCB Test Specification in the Testing Report.

-### Unit test

-More information will be added shortly.

 ### Engine Simulation (integration) test

-More information will be added shortly.
+The engine simulator test is a script for modelling engine signals that are used in the control system.
+This is includes the CPG, IPG and the analog signal from the thermistor.

+This test is used to determine the speed and resilience of the constrol system software when loaded onto the Arduino Micro.

+For more information, go to the readme within `engine_simulator/` and refer to the Engine Simulator Test Specification in the Testing Report.

 ## Repository structure